qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                           text size counting set to a maximum is active.
                         - When text size counting is active and set to a maximum amount, the middle led color indicates progress to the limit from green to red, flipping white/red on the limit.
-                        - When on BASE layer it shows a teal color, or (compile option) the layer most recently active.
+                        - When on Base layer it shows a teal color, or (compile option) the layer most recently active.
-                        - When the left/right leds are off, when on BASE, it shows a teal color (not last active), even if so compiled.
+                        - When the left/right leds are off, when on Base, it shows a teal color (not last active), even if so compiled.
             • Leds can be switched on/off on the _RAR layer (SLeds, MLed).